 Does the vendor offer telephone help?

-Some vendors offer 30 days of support after purchase, others offer unlimited support for the life of the product.
-Yes, there is the CCIT Help Desk (656-3494) and Hardware Repair (656-4454) you can call, but sometimes you will need help directly from the vendor.
+Some vendors offer 30-days of support after purchase; others offer unlimited support for the life of the product.
+Yes, you can call the CCIT Help Desk (656-3494), but sometimes you will need help directly from the vendor.
 Make sure you know how to reach them and what their policy is before you have a problem.

 Does the vendor have a Return Policy?
 Is there a trade-in program?
 If you have a "lemon" machine, how can you return it?